Trademark Registration in Singapore: The Tiki vs TikTok Case

 Singapore Trademark Update: Dissimilarity of Marks and Trademark Protection

-Securing a trademark is crucial for businesses in the ever-evolving landscape of intellectual property.
-A strong trademark acts like a flag, waving to consumers and distinguishing your brand from competitors.
+Securing a distinctive brand identity is a crucial step for businesses in the ever-evolving landscape of intellectual property.
+A strong brand identity acts like a flag, waving to consumers and distinguishing your commercial products from competitors.
+However, a landmark legal case highlights that brand recognition alone cannot guarantee success during trademark registration in Singapore.

-The case of Bytedance Ltd v Dol Technology Pte Ltd [2024] SGIPOS 5 involved the social media giant Bytedance, owner of the hugely popular platform “TikTok,” challenging a trademark application for”” by a Singaporean firm.
-Despite Bytedance’s established brand recognition with “TikTok,” the Intellectual Property Office of Singapore (IPOS) ruled favor of Dol Technology.
-The reason?
-The mark “Tiki” itself lacked sufficient dissimilarity from “TikTok” to warrant exclusive trademark rights.
+The dispute of Bytedance Ltd v Dol Technology Pte Ltd [2024] SGIPOS 5 involved the social media giant Bytedance, owner of the hugely popular platform “TikTok.”
+The multinational tech firm officially challenged a local trademark application filed by a Singaporean entity.

-Imagine walking into a supermarket aisle filled with identical cereal boxes.
-How would you choose a brand?
-Trademarks exist to prevent this very confusion.
-They allow consumers to easily identify the source of a product or service.
-When two marks are too similar, it creates a likelihood of confusion – consumers might mistakenly believe the goods or services come from the same source.
-This confusion not only harms the established brand but also misleads the public.
+Trademarks exist fundamentally to prevent market confusion and allow consumers to identify the true source of a product.
+When two commercial marks are too similar, it creates a dangerous likelihood of confusion in the marketplace.
+Consequently, consumers might mistakenly believe the goods or services originate from the same corporate source.

-• Phonetic Similarity: Do the marks sound alike when spoken?
+• Phonetic Similarity: Analyzing whether the distinctive names sound alike when spoken aloud by ordinary consumers.

-• Conceptual Similarity: Do the marks evoke similar ideas or concepts in the consumer’s mind?
+• Conceptual Similarity: Assessing if the marks evoke identical ideas, cultural meanings, or concepts in the public mind.

-In the Bytedance case, while “TikTok” and “Tiki” might not appear visually identical phonetically, they share a similar sound.
-Furthermore, “Tiki” is a well-established term associated with Polynesian culture, potentially creating a conceptual link for consumers.
-This lack of dissimilarity led IPOS to reject Bytedance’s trademark infringement claim.
+In the “Tiki” case, while “TikTok” and “Tiki” do not look visually identical, they do share a somewhat similar phonetic cadence.
+Furthermore, “Tiki” is a well-established term deeply associated with traditional Polynesian culture.
+This distinct cultural meaning successfully created a separate conceptual link for consumers, leading IPOS to reject Bytedance’s trademark infringement claim.

 (source: Biro Oktroi Roosseno Singapore)